eblume/gmail_safe/README.md

 -----------------

  - Better backgrounding support (supress stdout & progress bar)
- - Asynchronous simultaneous email fetching - not sure if IMAP will support this
  - Metadata transfer/import
  - Configuration file so you don't need to have your password on the command line